eclipse-pass/pass-ember-adapter/README.md

 This addon provides an adapter for interacting with the Fedora repository, http://fedorarepository.org/.

+## Configuration

+### Adapter

+* baseURI: Absolute URI to Fedora container which will host Ember data
+* username: If set, used to generate HTTP Basic authorization header.
+* password: If set, used to generate HTTP Basic authorization header.

+### Serializer

+* contextURI: The URI of the external JSON-LD context to load.
+Must be publicly accessible.

 ## Using the Fedora adapter

 The Fedora adapter requires a JSON-LD context corresponding to the models of the Ember application.